wbreeze/wind_and_water/_posts/2021-01-21-The-Thermal.md

 ![caleta lobos]({% link /assets/images/2021/Thermal/caleta_lobos.jpeg %})

-The past thirty minutes he had been looking at glassy water all around him, close to the boat.
+For thirty minutes he looked at glassy water all around him, close to the boat.
 A little distance away the wind blew the waves to crests.
 He denied this.
 It couldn't be.
 How could the boat be in an island of calm with wind all around?
 "It must be something wrong with my